 The Company's share option scheme (the "Share Option Scheme") was adopted pursuant to a resolution passed on 19 December 2017.
+The Share Option Scheme is in force for a period of 10 years commencing on the date of adoption of the Share Option Scheme (i.e. 19 December 2017), and will expire on 18 December 2027.
 From the date of the adoption of the Share Option Scheme and up to the end of the reporting period, no share option has been granted, or agreed to be granted, under the Share Option Scheme.